larry-oates/doomfire-wallpaper/README.md

-# DOOM inspired fire wallpaper for Hyprpaper
+# DOOM inspired fire wallpaper for Wayland

 Want to use a [fire from DOOM](https://fabiensanglard.net/doom_fire_psx/) as a dynamic wallpaper in Arch linux?